 How Pumpkins are Grown in California

 Have you ever wondered how pumpkins are grown?
 We met with two California pumpkin farmers to get the inside scoop (no pun intended).
-Ryan Van Gronigen is a commercial pumpkin farmer at Van Gronigen and Sons in Manteca, California.
+Ryan Van Groningen is a commercial pumpkin farmer at Van Groningen and Sons in Manteca, California.
 Scott Hunter is a pumpkin farmer AND runs Hunter Farms pumpkin patch in Atwater, California.
 Let’s learn more about how pumpkins are grown in California!

 Where are pumpkins grown in California?